yoganand97/loan-defaulter-prediction/README.md

 ## 📄 License

 This project is for educational purposes.
-The dataset belongs to [Home Credit](https://www.kaggle.com/competitions/home-credit-default-risk) via Kaggle.
+The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/ramakrushnamohapatra/loan-application-dataset).